tbladh/uwebhost/README.md

 - `Hosting:Port` in `appsettings.json` defines the default port.
 - Override with environment variables: `UWEBHOST_Hosting__Port=8080`.
 - Override with CLI switches: `--port 8080` or `-p 8080` (first positional numeric argument is still honored for backwards compatibility).
-- Changes to `appsettings.json` are watched; restart if assets/manifests change.
+- Changes to `appsettings.json` are watched; restart if you modify `_assets` or other static resources.

 ## Guidance for AI Agents
-- Start by inspecting `README.md` (this file) and open tasks before editing—most workflows involve `Hosting/RequestRouter.cs`, `Hosting/WebAppManifestLoader.cs`, `Rendering/PageRenderer.cs`, and the `www` templates.
+- Start by inspecting `README.md` (this file) and open tasks before editing—most workflows involve `Hosting/RequestRouter.cs`, `Hosting/WebAppManifestLoader.cs`, `Rendering/PageRenderer.cs`, and the `www/_templates` directory.
 - Assume manifests are optional; never fail when `manifest.json` is missing, unreadable, or malformed—log and fall back to defaults.
 - Preserve and update gallery pagination, search data attributes, and template placeholders when modifying `www/index.html` or gallery partials.
 - When adding new apps, include both `index.html` and (if possible) a manifest with Name/Description/Image/Tags; ensure relative image paths resolve beneath the app folder.
 - Run `dotnet build src/uwebhost/uwebhost.csproj` after changes and mention the result.
-- Keep templates ASCII, avoid introducing frameworks, and leave the placeholder `test-app-##` directories unless explicitly told to remove them.
+- Keep `_templates` ASCII, avoid introducing frameworks, and leave the placeholder `test-app-##` directories unless explicitly told to remove them.
 - Update this README whenever workflows change (new commands, configuration options, or template expectations).

 ## Notes